siyiwei/siyiwei.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a PhD Candidate at Automation School, Beijing Institute of Technology, and received M.E. degree in automation from Harbin University of Science and Technology, Harbin, China.
-As a member of the <a href='https://csicdgz.bit.edu.cn/index.htm'>State Key Laboratory of Intelligent Control and Decision of Complex Systems</a>, I’m supervised by <a href='https://ieeexplore.ieee.org/author/37407600100'>Prof. Zhang Jinhui</a> (outstanding young scholars).
+As a member of the <a href='https://csicdgz.bit.edu.cn/index.htm'>State Key Laboratory of Intelligent Control and Decision of Complex Systems</a>, I’m supervised by <a href='https://ieeexplore.ieee.org/author/37407600100'>Prof. Zhan Jinhui</a> (outstanding young scholars).
+I also collaborate with <a href='https://scholar.google.com.hk/citations?hl=zh-CN&user=_0RZjpIAAAAJ'> Zhiwei Wu (吴志伟) </a> (PhD Candidate) closely.

 My research interests include magnetic robot, robot-assisted surgery, and skill learning.